Adubedat/Tickler/README.md

-# issue-handler
+# tickets-handler
-Simple issue handler with a microservices architecture
+Simple tickets handler with a microservices architecture